fusmanii/Udacity-Traffic-Sign-Classifier/README.md

 This is what the training data looks after the augmentation:
 ![Distribution][image10]

 The pixel average of all the train images was 81.9549565999.
 It was normalized to 0.364244251555.
+The reason behind this choise is so that there are no outliers after the fully connect layers.
+We after the fully connected layer the output goes through the gradient.
+Since the learning rate is shared across the network we would like all the outputs to have similar range. normalizing ensures that the gradients don't go out of control and one learning rate can be used.

 This is what the images look like after the normalization:
 ![Normalization][image11]

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.